ysthakur/CMSC330-Notes/330/3-02-Finite-Machines.md

 - **DFA**s are deterministic finite automata
   - Easy to check acceptance
   - Each of its transitions is uniquely determined by its source state and input symbol
-  - Reading an input symbol is required for each state transition
+  - Cannot do ε transitions, i.e. reading an input symbol is required for each state transition
 - All DFAs are NFAs

 ## Regex